Student Loan Impacts of COVID-19 Crisis

 The CARES Act and Executive Memorandum waived interest on federally-held student loans during the COVID-19 crisis from March 13, 2020 to December 31, 2020.

 Q. What does Savi get out of this?

 Savi is a social impact Public Benefit Corporation founded by student borrower advocates – and responding to a crisis in partnership with nonprofit leaders in the sector.
 Savi uses industry leading privacy protections, will not market other services to users, and will not sell user contact information to any third parties.
 This is a limited tool designed to provide immediate help during the COVID-19 crisis, and due to high volume this tool only supports income-driven repayment applications.

 Q. How long will this service be offered free of charge?

-The economic impacts of the Coronavirus will last longer than the health impacts – and neither are fully understood at this time.
-Savi and the nonprofit advocates supporting this effort are committing to offering the application tool for free at least through December 31, 2020 with an extension possible based on economic conditions.
-That means an application approved by the end of December could provide payment relief through the end of December 2021.
+The economic impacts of the Coronavirus will last longer than the health impacts.
+Savi and the nonprofit advocates supporting this effort are committing to offering the application tool for free at least through January 31, 2021 with an extension possible based on economic conditions.
+That means an application approved by the end of January could provide payment relief through the end of January 2022.

 Spread this tool, not the virus.